sankarson/myAIprojects/replit.md

 4. `npm start`: Runs production server

 ## Changelog
+- June 30, 2025: Replaced SKU number with description in bin detail view for better product information display
 - June 30, 2025: Made bin detail view more compact with reduced spacing, smaller images, condensed cards, and smaller buttons
 - June 30, 2025: Added Items column to bins page showing count of SKUs in each bin with badge display
 - June 30, 2025: Removed breadcrumbs from header, keeping only page titles for cleaner navigation